afamokd989/teksystems_deployment_challenge/part2-container-security/README.md

 RUN addgroup -S appgroup && adduser -S appuser -G appgroup

 ```
-- This code snippet cis from the docker image which creates a dedicated ```appuser ``` without root privileges.
+- This code snippet is from the docker image which creates a dedicated ```appuser ``` without root privileges.

 - It also ensures that the application does not run with elevated permissions inside the container.